Generic Name: diclofenac (dye-KLOE-fen-ak)

 Important safety information:

 - Diclofenac gel is for external use only.
 Do not get it in your eyes, nose, or mouth.
-If you get diclofenac gel in any of these areas, rinse well with cool tap water.
+If you get it in any of these areas, rinse at once with cool water.

-- Diclofenac gel has diclofenac in it.
-Before you start any new medicine, check the label to see if it has diclofenac or another NSAID (eg, ibuprofen) in it too.
+- Diclofenac gel is an NSAID.
+Before you start any new medicine, check the label to see if it has an NSAID (eg, ibuprofen) in it too.
 If it does or if you are not sure, check with your doctor or pharmacist.

-- Diclofenac gel should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.
+- Diclofenac gel should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

-- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
+- PREGNANCY and BREAST-FEEDING: Diclofenac gel may cause harm to the fetus.
+Do not use it during the last 3 months of pregnancy.
+If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using diclofenac gel while you are pregnant.
-Diclofenac gel is not recommended during the last 3 months of pregnancy.
-It may cause harm to the fetus.
-It is not known if diclofenac gel is found in breast milk.
+It is not known if this medicine is found in breast milk after topical use.
 Do not breast-feed while taking diclofenac gel.

 Possible side effects of diclofenac gel: